 - Interval Training

 Weight loss: nearly all of us will benefit.
 If not, then fueling your workouts and optimizing your recovery are essential.
 Base training is an OK time to lose weight but not during your interval training.
 Proper cycling nutrition begins by 'Winning in the Kitchen'.
-Read more about losing weight using MyFitnessPal under our guidance.
+Read more about losing weight using your powermeter.
 You can also purchase our Winning in the Kitchen Meal Plan if you want more guidance!

 Have more than 24 weeks?
 You are still in your 'off season' :: Read more about Off Season Training HERE.